Leviticus 10 – The Conduct of Priests

 And Moses said to Aaron, and to Eleazar and Ithamar, his sons, “Do not uncover your heads nor tear your clothes, lest you die, and wrath come upon all the people.
 But let your brethren, the whole house of Israel, bewail the burning which the LORD has kindled.
 You shall not go out from the door of the tabernacle of meeting, lest you die, for the anointing oil of the LORD is upon you.”
 And they did according to the word of Moses.

 a.
 Do not uncover your heads nor tear your clothes, lest you die, and wrath come upon all the people: This perhaps was the hardest day of Aaron’s life.
-Two of his sons were dead before him, and he could not mourn them.
-To mourn might have implied – even in the slightest way – that God was wrong in bringing this fire upon Nadab and Abihu, and Aaron or Moses could not communicate this.
+Two of his sons were suddenly killed under the judgment of God, and he could not mourn them.
+To mourn might have implied – even in the slightest way – that God was wrong in bringing this judgment upon Nadab and Abihu.
+Aaron or Moses could not communicate this; it would dishonor God.

 b.
-You shall not go out from the door of the tabernacle of meeting, lest you die: Aaron must also have thought, “I did worse than this at the golden calf incident; why did God take them?”
+You shall not go out from the door of the tabernacle of meeting, lest you die: Aaron perhaps also thought, “I did worse than this at the golden calf incident; why did God judge them?”
 But Aaron did that before his consecration as a priest.
 After his consecration, he and his sons had a greater accountability (for the anointing oil of the LORD is upon you).

 3. (8-11) The prohibition of drunkenness.